tallguyjenks/DevLog/DevLog/p.doing.homelab.services.proxmox.setup.md

 TODO reformat this section by separating out the steps to their own notes and making this list more legible

-1. `apt-get install neovim ranger`
+1. `apt-get install neovim ranger tldr`
 2. [[p.doing.homelab.services.proxmox.configuration]]